 I sincerely love both Tokyo and Kyoto and I think that I have proven that they are both worthy of a victory in their own right.

-This simply came down to a case of personal preference and for me, as someone who has tried to live in 2 huge cities, and then opted to live in relatively small Chiang Mai – I prefer Kyoto’s smaller size, how it’s held onto its traditional culture, and the more concentrated green/nature edged it.
+This simply came down to a case of personal preference and for me, as someone who has tried to live in 2 huge cities (Mexico City and Bangkok), and then opted to live in relatively small Chiang Mai – I prefer Kyoto’s smaller size, how it’s held onto its traditional culture, and the more concentrated green/nature edged it.

 It was a well-fought fight and I’d accept Tokyo as your winner if that’s more your cup of matcha.